University Policies

 For information specific to Texas State University, including the full list of locations where the concealed carrying of a handgun is PROHIBITED on Texas State University Campuses, please visit the campus carry website at or refer to UPPS 01.04.45.

-• The university has established policies and parameters to engage in free expression and lawful demonstration on university-owned or leased property located on the San Marcos or Round Rock campuses or surrounding areas.
-These policies and parameters are codified in University Policy and Procedure Statement (UPPS) 07.04.07, Demonstrations on University Property.
+The university has established policies and parameters to engage in free expression and lawful demonstration on university-owned or leased property located on the San Marcos or Round Rock campuses or surrounding areas.
+These policies and parameters are codified in University Policy and Procedure Statement (UPPS) 07.04.01, Expressive Activities Policy.

 The dining halls include Commons and Harris Dining Hall, which offer an "all-you-care-to-eat" menu.
 All food must be consumed within the dining area and not taken out of the dining hall unless you have paid or swiped for a to-go box.
 Students may go back to the line as often as they wish with a clean plate each time.
 Students are encouraged to take only the amount of food they will eat to reduce food waste and contribute to the Stop Food Waste initiative.